Qyfashae/Qyfashae/README.md

 - 👀 I’m fullstack web-developer
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on progs
-- 📫 How to reach me felix.tordelius@protonmail.com
+- 📫 How to reach me Qyfashae@keemail.me